Housing Lotteries - How Does it Work?

 The Housing Lotteries - Steps for Success

 Step 1: Attend the Class Appropriate Housing Lottery

-For rising seniors, juniors, and sophomores who do not receive a room via blocking or other housing options (e.g. Substance Free, Housing Accommodations), those seeking a room will need to attend their class appropriate Spring Lottery.
+For rising seniors and juniors who do not receive a room via blocking or other housing options (e.g. Substance Free, Housing Accommodations), those seeking a room will need to attend their class appropriate Spring Lottery.
 Rising sophomores do not attend a live lottery and instead have a different process that can be explained on the Rising Sophomore Housing Process page.

 If you are seeking housing but are currently abroad, on a leave, or cannot attend due to academic/other commitments, you will need to find an available student to serve as a PROXY for you.
 The Proxy will attend the lottery on your behalf and select a room for you.
 All Proxies need to be registered before the lottery occurs, and can be registered at the following site: Housing Proxy Registration Form.

 At the lotteries, you will be able to review a list of rooms that can be selected.
 This list of available rooms will be made available electronically during the lottery, so students can view room availability in live-time.
 The list will become available approximately one hour BEFORE the lottery begins, and will not be available before that, and students will receive access to view the list before arriving at the housing lottery.